 The air control is located underneath the ash shelf.
 To open the air control, push the air control handle completely to the left (High).
 This will increase the burn rate.
-To close the air control, push the air control handle completely to the right (Low).
-This will decrease the burn rate.
+To close the air control, push the air control handle completely to the right.
+This will permit to achieve the lowest possible burn rate.

-2.4.2 High burn rate
+2.4.2 High burn rate (primary air control open)